SubochevaValeriya/watch-and-run/README.md

 make migrate
 ```

-Also when db is up, you can run app by go running cmd/watch-and-run/main.go.
+Also when db is up, you can run app by executing the command: go run cmd/watch-and-run/main.go.